NVIDIA-Merlin/NVTabular/docs/source/training/hugectr.rst

-A real-world production model serves hundreds of millions of users, which contains embedding tables that can exceed the memory of a single GPU with up to 100GB-1TB in size.
+A real-world production model serves hundreds of millions of users, which contains embedding tables that can exceed the memory of a single GPU with up to 100GB to 1TB in size.
 Large embedding tables in deep learning recommender system models can be challenging.

-To combat that challenge, we’ve developed HugeCTR, which is an open source deep learning framework that is a highly optimized library written in CUDA C++, specifically for recommender systems.
+To combat that challenge, we’ve developed HugeCTR, which is an open-source deep learning framework that is a highly optimized library written in CUDA C++, specifically for recommender systems.
 It supports an optimized dataloader and is able to scale embedding tables using multiple GPUs and nodes.
 As a result, there’s no embedding table size limitation.
 HugeCTR also offers the following:

--  Proficiency in oversubscribing models to train embedding tables with single nodes that don’t fit within the GPU or CPU memory (only required embeddings are prefetched from a parameter server per batch).
+-  Model oversubscription for training embedding tables with single nodes that don’t fit within the GPU or CPU memory (only required embeddings are prefetched from a parameter server per batch).
 -  Asynchronous and multithreaded data pipelines.
 -  A highly optimized data loader.
 -  Implementation of common architectures such as Wide&Deep and DLRM.
--  Supported data formats such as parquet and binary.
+-  Support for data formats such as parquet and binary.
 -  Easy configuration using JSON or the Python API.

 When training is accelerated with HugeCTR, the following happens: